z4f1r0v/shiny-computing-machine/README.md

 So what does one need to do fast iterative data exploration?
 In my mind the necessary steps are:
-- data processing - enables ingesiton of data from any source and allows for conversion into a format that can be passed to an SQL engine
+- data processing - enables ingestion of data from any source and allows for conversion into a format that can be passed to an SQL engine
 - SQL engine - enables issuing queries about your data given that it already is in the right format
 - visualization - gives visual representations that aid the understanding of the numerical results
 - documentation - gives the ability to supplement the provided analysis with explanations in natural language